 - Serve & enjoy

 - As I mention in all the smoothie recipes, you can add ice if you would like to.
-You will find that ½ cup should be more than enough to thicken this smoothie up.
-It will also become extra chilled for anyone who loves an icy drink.
+You will find that half a cup should be more than enough to thicken this smoothie up.
+It will also become extra chilled, so it's perfect for anyone who loves an icy drink.

 - The honey can be left out if you prefer your smoothie to be a bit less sweet.
 It’s also important to note that if you use low-fat milk and yogurt, these may have added sugar.